Robert A. Levine

-Robert Alan Levine (born March 27, 1932) is an American anthropologist best known for his multidisciplinary and cross-cultural work on child development.
-He spent much of his academic career at Harvard University in the Graduate School of Education, where he has been emeritus professor since 1998.
+Robert Alan Levine (March 27, 1932 – August 2023) was an American anthropologist best known for his multidisciplinary and cross-cultural work on child development.
+He spent much of his academic career at the Harvard Graduate School of Education, where he had been an emeritus professor since 1998.

+Life and career

 Robert Levine grew up in New York.
 He completed his undergraduate studies at the University of Chicago in 1951 and then an M.A. in anthropology there in 1953.
 He then studied in the Department of Social Relations at Harvard, from which he received his PhD in Social Anthropology in 1958, based on fieldwork among the Gusii in East Africa.
 He taught at University of Chicago from 1960 to 1976.
 During that time, he also pursued research training in psychoanalysis at the Chicago Institute for Psychoanalysis.
 In 1976, he returned to Harvard where he was faculty in the Graduate School of Education until his formal retirement in 1998, though he continued to be active in research and mentoring for many years after his official retirement.